 Overview for Product Design Option - Mechanical Engineering Technology BS

 Choice of Dynamic Courses: Advanced course work and elective courses focus on robust design principles, plastic product design, product ideation, product development, innovation, applied finite element analysis, and manufacturing/mechanical systems.

-The product design option allows for specialized study in all engineering aspects of product ideation, innovation, design confirmation, and design validation.
-The option focuses on the primary areas of developing robust designs that are optimized for manufacturing, customer, and environmental conditions that the product will experience during its entire life-cycle.
+The mechanical engineering technology product design option focuses on the primary areas of developing robust designs that are optimized for manufacturing, customer, and environmental conditions that the product will experience during its entire life cycle.
 This option is part of the mechanical engineering technology BS degree.

 Accepted Student Open House

-Join us on campus March 25 or April 1 to meet faculty, tour campus, and ask your questions.
+Join us on campus April 6 or April 13 to meet faculty, tour campus, and ask your questions.

 100% of all incoming first-year and transfer students receive aid.

 RIT’s personalized and comprehensive financial aid program includes scholarships, grants, loans, and campus employment programs.
 When all these are put to work, your actual cost may be much lower than the published estimated cost of attendance.
 Learn more about financial aid and scholarships